user074/delta-research/README.md

 > "Run the research loop"

-The agent reads `templates/SUPERVISOR.md` section 3 and cycles: pick the delta most likely to discriminate uncertain beliefs, spawn a worker, ingest the report, compress state, repeat.
+The agent reads `templates/SUPERVISOR.md` and cycles: pick the delta most likely to discriminate uncertain beliefs, spawn a worker, ingest the report, compress state, repeat.

 ## Core idea